leoyu037/docker_tutorial/README.md

   # From docker_tutorial/:
   > cd exercise-1/elasticsearch/

-  # We're going to use an officially supported image this time.
-If you try to
-  # create a container from an image that you don't have stored locally, Docker
+  # If you try to create a container from an image that you don't have stored
-  # will try to download the image first.
+  # locally, Docker will try to download the image first.
-  > docker run -p 9200:9200 -v `pwd`/data/:/usr/share/elasticsearch/data/ -d docker.elastic.co/elasticsearch/elasticsearch:6.3.0
+  > docker run -p 9200:9200 -v `pwd`/data/:/usr/share/elasticsearch/data/ -d elasticsearch:6.4.1

   # -v, --volume: mount a file/directory into the container's file system as a volume.
   #     The source path must be an absolute path.